minime-rust/far-powerhouse/FAR Logger/README.md

 ### Intelligent Server Wipe Notifications to Discord
 Keeping your community informed about server wipes is crucial.
 FAR Logger automates this process by monitoring the server's `worldSize` and `mapSeed` at startup.
 Any change in these core parameters signals a new wipe, triggering an immediate Discord notification: "Server Wipe detected!"
 Crucially, this message includes a dynamically generated link to rustmaps.com, pre-populated with the new world size and map seed, allowing your community to instantly preview the new map directly within Discord.
 This ensures players always know when they can reconnect and what the new landscape looks like, even if they can't be online for the wipe itself.
+If you're a registered rustmaps.com user you can now configure your API Key and have **FAR: Logger** automatically request map generation for you.

 ### "Doorknockers" - Monitoring Failed Player Connections
 Understanding why players fail to connect is vital for server health and support.
 The "Doorknockers" feature monitors and logs all failed connection attempts, notifying Discord with details such as the player's IP address and the reason for failure (e.g., banned, Steam authentication issues).
 This real-time visibility is an invaluable tool for diagnosing player-reported connection problems, identifying potential bad actors, or flagging wider Steam service outages.